tillg/state-of-the-art-blog/src/articles/2018-09-10-technical_roadmap/technical_roadmap.md

   * https://github.com/segmentio/metalsmith-build-date
 * A first image management: Images should be shrinked in size if bigger than a threshold value.
 And they should link to the full resolution image.

+## 2018-08-09 on the go

+* Integrated the Google fonts to be downloaded from the same source, so the site runs entirely offline.
+Used [this resource](https://google-webfonts-helper.herokuapp.com/)

 ## 2018-08-08 in a coffee shop in Tam Coc

 * Start building checks to ensure that content cannot break the blog.
 Start with